 Since 2007, Campus Pride has offered Camp Pride, the leading national summer institute for LGBTQ and ally college students, to build social justice and leadership skills – and friendships among queer and ally youth that will last a lifetime.

 Do you know any college students who are raising awareness about mental health on their campus?
 Please encourage them to apply for JED’s Student Voice of Mental Health Award by our new deadline: Friday, March 1.
 The honoree receives: A $3,000 cash scholarship, recognition on The Jed Foundation’s website, and a trip to NYC to accept the award at JED’s Annual Gala on June 5.

-Save the Date!
+Register Now!
 Spring 2019 Conference on April 11-12 at Chabot College